voltageeee/dota2-lobby/readme.md

-# This is an internal Dota 2 server-side plugin that "injects" a lobby object into your server, making the dota game coordinator think that you are hosting a legitimate game.
+# This is an internal Dota 2 server-side plugin that "injects" a lobby object into your server, making the server think that you are hosting a legitimate game with lobby from real gc

 !!!
 WARNING !!!
 This was intentionally made for an older game version (7.30e), as i was interested in putting up a working legacy server.
 In the near future, I will make some adjustments in order for it to work properly for the current game version.